Cabbarov777/Music/.github/README.md

 ## ✍🏻 Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are **greatly appreciated**.
+Any contributions you make will benefit everybody else and are **greatly appreciated*

 Please read [our contribution guidelines](CONTRIBUTING.md), and thank you for being involved!